Broken Stigma: Music

 Broken Glass, Broken Stigma's initial release, includes songs written over the course of several different stages in each member's musical development, and their lives, and the evolution throughout the album is subtly detected.

-The band's diversity is on prominent display on Broken Glass.
-Tracks like "Way Around" and "Fly Away" are pure hard(er) rock, while "Heart Says Yes" and "Sail Away" are melodic ballads.
-The variety amongst the 11 tracks is welcome, and they manage to tie everything together nicely through recurring sonic themes.
+Tracks like "Way Around" and "Fly Away" are hard rock, while "Heart Says Yes" and "Sail Away" are ballads.
+The album contains 11 tracks with recurring sonic themes.